girliemac/terrarium-project/intro-to-html/.github/pre-lecture-quiz.md

-*A warm-up quiz about CSS*
+*A warm-up quiz about HTML*

 Complete this quiz in class

-1. HTML elements must have either a class or an id in order to be styled
+1. HTML stands for 'HyperText Mockup Language'

 - [ ] [true]
 - [ ] [false]

-2. CSS stands for 'Complete Style Sheets'
+2. All HTML tags need both opening and closing tags

 - [ ] [true]
 - [ ] [false]

-3. CSS can be used to create animations
+3. Using semantic markup is most important for

+- [ ] [code readability]
-- [ ] [true]
+- [ ] [screen readers]
-- [ ] [false]
+- [ ] [maintenance]